neilellis/easydeploy/README.md

     ezd -e dev deploy 88.37.2.89

-#### Re-image and upgrade multiple machines quickly
+#### Re-image and upgrade multiple machines

     ezd -e dev upgrade

+#### Re-buid and deploy your app

+    ezd -e dev rebuild-app

 #### Built in (bit torrent) large file syncing

     /var/easydeploy/share/sync/global

-#### Self updating

-Git is polled regularly and when a change occurs the Docker container is rebuilt.

 ### Philosophy

-Tools to help you, not a straight jacket to trap you; that's why Easydeploy **IS NOT A PaaS**
+Tools to help you, not a straight jacket to trap you - that's why Easydeploy **IS NOT A PaaS** it's a DevOps tool.

 Convention over configuration.

-For small deployments, there are many more people needing to do 5-100 cloud server deploys than there are people doing 10,000 server deploys.
+For small deployments - there are many more people needing to do 5-100 cloud server deploys than there are people doing 10,000 server deploys.
 So we optimize for samller deployments.

 ## 1. Creating a Project

 At present easydeploy only supports Ubuntu/Docker combination.

-### The Configuration file ezd.sh
+### The Configuration file ezd/etc/ezd.sh

+** Beware this is likely to change as we switch over to using Fig **

 This file should contain the following: